 Patients should never ignore any pain.
 It is the body’s way of saying something is wrong, and ignoring such an issue can cause additional problems and more pain in the future.
 Those who are experiencing tooth or gum pain should contact a dentist as soon as possible.
 Waiting for too long can result in further issues that are likely to require more involved treatments.

-Check out what others are saying about our dental services on Yelp: Emergency Dental Care in Albany, OR.
+Check out what others are saying about our dental services on Google: Emergency Dental Care in Albany, OR.

 For many oral-health related issues, going to an emergency room for dental care is not advisable.
 Due to issues such as high costs and limited treatment options, patients needing emergency dental care should instead schedule a visit with a dentist as soon as possible.
 It is also important for patients to avoid the need for emergency care by practicing proper oral hygiene as well as scheduling routine exams.
 Preventative care can help avoid a lot of pain and dental issues as well as save a considerable amount of time and money.